Tinkerer (Marvel Comics): Criminal career

 The Punisher finds and confronts the Tinkerer after a confrontation with the murderous Stilt-Man to which Tinkerer begs for death.
 Not only was his son dead, but his grandson perished in the Stamford, Connecticut explosion that heralded the Civil War's beginning.
 Without his beloved son or grandson, he was suicidal and continued his work in the hope that both superheroes and supervillains would wipe each other out.
 The Punisher stabs the Tinkerer in the back, likely leaving him paralyzed.
 Now reliant on a wheelchair, Mason has been contracted by Silas "Cyber" Burr to subject the resurrected villain's new body to the Adamantium-epidermal bonding process.
 Mason agrees to create a "pacemaker" for the ailing Cyber's heart condition, as well as three carbonadium bullets for Logan in exchange for the use of Logan's mysterious carbonadium synthesizer.
 Cyber awakens from the procedure to discover the deadly radioactive device permanently attached to the chest and that Logan has disappeared with the C-synth.
 Phineas is last seen in the enraged Cyber's clutches.
 Surviving his encounter with Cyber, he is seen attending the Survivors' Guild, a therapy group for survivors of the Punisher.
 He is later apprehended by Iron Man for ties to a super WMD black market.

 During the "Secret Invasion" storyline, he is freed from Prison 42 to help Human Torch, Thing, Franklin Richards and Valeria Richards return to the Earth dimension.
-It is mentioned that Mason had retired the Tinkerer identity but is imprisoned for breaking the Registration Act anyway.
+It is mentioned that Mason had retired the Tinkerer identity but is imprisoned for breaking the Superhuman Registration Act anyway.
 He is initially reluctant to help his old foes, but Franklin's and Valeria's resemblance to his own grandchildren causes him to relent.
 It was revealed Rick is in fact still alive, under deep cover, and in a conspiracy which resulted in Carol Danvers's apparent murder for Norman Osborn in exchange for his father's release and cleared record.
 The Tinkerer is later seen in jail where he repairs Hypno-Hustler's costume.

+During the "Dark Reign" storyline, Quasimodo researched Tinkerer for Norman Osborn.
+While referencing Rick Mason's death, Tinkerer having a grandson who was a victim of the Stamford, Connecticut incident that Nitro caused, and that Tinkerer might consider retiring, Quasimodo recommends to Osborn that he uses Tinkerer's love for his remaining grandchildren to keep him in line.

 Phil Urich later visits the Tinkerer to have the Hobgoblin's gear upgraded to evade the Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body).
 It is shown that the Tinkerer has taken in Tiberius Stone as a secret apprentice as Stone gets revenge on the Hobgoblin by making it so that the Hobgoblin's tech fails.

+During the "Gwenpool: Head of M.O.D.O.K." storyline, he is revealed to have repaired and provided faux flesh to the sentient Doombot Vincent Doonan prior to deciding to becoming a supervillain.